aeternity/aeternity/WE-ARE-HIRING.md

 We are in a rush to deliver cutting-edge blockchain software so you should be able to hit the ground running and start contributing.
 No on-the-job training is provided!

-Please contact Joel Reymont at joel@aeternity.com for more information.
+Please contact Emin Mahrt at emin@aeternity.com for more information.

 Principals only.
 No recruiters, agencies or third parties.